das-developers/das2dlm/README.md

  }
 ```
 The SHAPE field bears explaination.
 This is the overall extent of the dataset
 in index space.
-Due to a limitation in the IDL DLM interface, and since I want
+Due to a limitation in the IDL DLM interface for structure
-to be able to make arrays of dataset information all SHAPE fields must be the
+arrays, all SHAPE fields must be the same size.
+Since IDL arrays may accessed
-same size.
-Since IDL arrays may accessed by up to 8 indexes (i.e have up to 8
+by up to 8 indexes (i.e have up to 8 array dimensions), the SHAPE value always
-array dimensions), the SHAPE value always has 8 elements, however only the last
+has 8 elements, however only the last RANK elements are valid.
+A bit of IDL
-RANK elements are valid.
-A bit of IDL code will cut out the unneeded elements:
+code will cut out the unneeded elements:
 ```idl
 IDL> ds.shape[ 8 - ds.rank : -1 ]
 ```